MAGIC: Microlensing Analysis Guided by Intelligent Computation: Events with Large

 While MAGIC is readily applicable to the analysis of real world data sets, a few improvements can be made to make MAGIC more powerful and more robust.
 First, this work focuses on binaries with relatively large mass ratios ($q>10^{-3}$), and extension into lower values may be necessary in order to apply MAGIC to the analysis of low-mass planetary events.
 Second, the source scaled size $\rho$ is not inferred in the current version of MAGIC for reasons given in Section~\ref{sec:unet_data}, although it can still be constrained in the optimization stage (see Section~\ref{sec:application}).
 The inclusion of $\rho$ into MAGIC involves effectively both classification and regression tasks, as one will need to determine whether or not the finite source effect is detected and if yes, infer the value of $\rho$.
 Furthermore, the inclusion of additional effects---especially the microlensing parallax effect \citep{Gould_parallax} and the binary source effect \citep{Griest:1992}---may be necessary in order for MAGIC to provide robust estimates on binaries with relatively weak signals.
 Last but not least, MAGIC can also be applied to the analysis of microlensing events with more than two lenses, for which the sampling-based method becomes much more time-consuming \citep[e.g.,][]{Gaudi:2008, Kuang:2021}.

 MAGIC uses neural CDE to handle irregular sampling and data gaps.
-Compared to other existing methods that have been used to handle the same issues in astronomical time series \citep[e.g.,][]{Charnock:2017,Naul:2018}, neural CDE takes directly the irregularly sampled time series and models the underlying process with a differential equation.
-As irregular sampling and data gaps are common in astronomical observations, we expect that neural CDE will be useful to many other fields in time domain astronomy.
+Compared to other existing methods that have been used to handle the same issues in astronomical time series \citep[e.g.,][]{Charnock:2017,Naul:2018}, neural CDE takes directly the irregularly sampled time series and models the underlying process with a differential equation. {This approach has been demonstrated to achieve good performances in other disciplines that also involve time series data \citep[e.g.,][]{kidger2020neural}.} As irregular sampling and data gaps are common in astronomical observations, we expect that neural CDE will be useful to many other fields in time domain astronomy.